 14. The back of the brocade was vacuumed through a protective screen, using a low power vacuum.

-15. A translator, Jules Levinson, translated the verses by Trungpa Rinpoche.
-A recording was made of this, and notes taken as he spoke. [ See the back of the thangka with these verses. ]
+15. A translator, Jules Levinson, reads the verses by Trungpa Rinpoche, which were composed in Tibetan and translated into Sanskrit and English, all beautifully calligraphed here. [ See the back of the thangka with these verses. ]

 16. A wide diameter sono tube was purchased and cleaned inside and outside.

 17. Since the thangka was not scheduled to be rolled on the tube for more than two days, the tube was not thoroughly isolated, only wrapped with polyester batting and well washed cotton.
 If the thangka were to be stored on the tube for a longer period of time, the tube would have to be thoroughly sealed to prevent impurities from transferring to the thangka and causing damage.